WorldFamousElectronics/PulseSensor_Amped_Arduino/README.md

 ## Works with Pulse Sensor Apps
-This Arduion App works with:
+This Arduino App works with:
 * Works with our **Processing App** <a href="https://github.com/WorldFamousElectronics/PulseSensor_Amped_Processing_Visualizer"> "Processing Visualizer"</a>
 *  Works with our **Pulse Sensor Mac App** <a href="https://itunes.apple.com/us/app/pulse-sensor/id974284569?ls=1&mt=12"> "Pulse Sensor Mac App"</a>
 * Works with **any** third-party serial reader.